Rafael-Kauati/CSLP-projects/Projeto/Deliverable_5/README.md

         -> time: 45 821 / 34 425
         -> size of bin: 246,0 MiB (257 922 738 Bytes)

-Analysing these results we selected a block size of 8, since it provides the best final file size and reduces performance impact, since bigger blocks cause less total blocks, which in turn reduces the times we need to call the function to get the most simillar block of the previous frame, which is our most computational demanding function.
+Analyzing these results we selected a block size of 8, since it provides the best final file size and reduces performance impact, since bigger blocks cause less total blocks, which in turn reduces the times we need to call the function to get the most similar block of the previous frame, which is our most computational demanding function.

 ---